 Here are some of the most prominent features that this email client has to offer:

 - Scheduled follow-ups

 Of these, what we’re most amazed by are shortcuts and scheduled follow-ups.
-As we have already mentioned, both an employee at Superhuman through consultation call and the app itself do a great job at introducing you to shortcuts.
+As we have already mentioned, both an employee at Superhuman through consultation calls and the app itself does a great job at introducing you to shortcuts.
 It is very easy to get the hang of it and very soon you’ll find yourself combing through your emails at lightning speed.

 Scheduled follow-ups will help you keep your inbox tidy at all times.
 In case you are not ready to answer an email yet, just hit the shortcut, type in the day and time, press enter, and let Superhuman take care of the rest.